Historically Speaking: Downtown Rio

 To reach the Benedictine Monastery you must walk back towards the bay, away from Candelária, and take the second left, which is Rua Primeiro de Março.
 The monastery is situated in Rua Dom Gerardo that is the last road that breaks off to the left from Primeiro de Março.
 To reach the monastery from the road take the elevator located in number 40, Rua Dom Gerardo, and go to the top floor (5th).

 Walking to the end of Rua Dom Gerardo brings you back to Avenida Rio Branco.
-To the right are Praça Mauá and the start of the docks.
+To the right is Praça Mauá and the start of the docks and the area know as the Olympic Boulevard.
 The Touring Club do Brasil, in the corner of the square with the docks, is the building where visiting cruise ships berth.
-Praça Mauá is also home to the stunning Museu de Arte do Rio which is a must for any visitor as the collection is purely art that is focussed on Rio de Janeiro.
+Praça Mauá is also home to the stunning Museu de Arte do Rio, which is a must for any visitor as the collection is purely art that is focussed on Rio de Janeiro.
 Many of the museums paintings will show you what the Rio you have just walked through looked like in the past.
 The museum is open Tuesday through Sunday from 10 am to 5 pm.

 On the corner of Rua Visconde de Inhaúma you should make note of the old Brazilian Mint, Casa da Moeda.
 If you think the building, with its’ majestic balconies, would be more appropriate as a Presidential Palace, you would be right.
 As the story goes, a French architect was commissioned to design the Brazilian Mint and the Presidential Palace in Santiago, Chile.
 At this stage Murphy’s Law came in to play and the plans got sent to the wrong cities.
 The result was that Rio ended up with a Presidential Palace as its Mint and Santiago, to this day, has a Mint, the Palacio de la Moneda, as its Presidential Palace.
 The story may not be true, but it is a good one.